como-usar-vlc-en-raspberry-pi

 vlc -fPlays the file in full screen.

-vlc -LShows the file list in the VLC library.
+vlc -LDisplays the list of files in the VLC library.

-vlc -pDisplays a preview of the file in a pop-up window.
+vlc -pShows a preview of the file in a pop-up window.

-vlc -sSets the file to run in no-GUI (graphical user interface) mode.
+vlc -sSets the file to no-GUI mode (graphical user interface).

 These are just a few examples of the commands you can use to control VLC from the console.
 To see a complete list of options, you can type the command “vlc —help” in the Terminal.